JGIBristol/analysis_best_practice/outline.md

 # Course outline

 ## Learning outcomes:
- * git, github
- * osf.io
- * reproducible research,
- * RStudio/IDE
- * R/Jupyter notebooks
+ * Understand what reproducible research is and why you should adopt it
+ * Gain a working knowledge of version control with git and github
+ * Use the Open Science Framework to set up a project.
+ * Deepen your understanding of RStudio and IDEs in general.
+ * Understand literate programming and create your own R notebook
- * tidy data
+ * Use the `tidyverse` to create a tidy data set.
- * tidyverse/pandas
- * EDA ?
+ * Use all of the skills learnt to reproduce some findings from a paper and make your project FAIR.

- Things not covered:
+Topics not covered:
- * Statistical inference. e.g. t-tests, model building.
+ * General statistical inference. e.g. t-tests, model building.
  * Machine learning

-## Outline
+## Itinerary

+1. 09:15 - 09:30 Introduction (RA)
-1. Reproducible research presentation - NT
+1. 09:30 - 10:30 Reproducible research (NT)
-2. Eco-system set up - NT
-  * git, github, osf.io, rdsf, RStudio,
-3. Data management - RA
+1. 10:30 - 11:00 Coffee break
+1. 11:00 - 12:30 Your research ecosystem (NT)
+  * IDEs, Version control, literate programming, Open Science Framework
+1. 12:30 - 13:30 Lunch
+1. 13:30 - 15:00 Managing and processing data (RA)
-  * storing, retriving, tidy dataframes, file formats, (rdsf)
+  * FAIR principles, storing and retrieving data, tidy data, metadata, file formats.
-4. EDA - RA
-  * Notebook,
-  * Checking your data, summarizing with tables, summarizing with charts
-  * Data wrangling
-5. Wrapping up, RA & NT
+1. 15:00 - 15:30 Coffee
+1. 15:30 - 17:00 Guided self study